-The refinery intends to install supplemental natural gas to support compliance with the net heating value requirements at the combustion zone in 40 CFR 63 Subpart CC.
+The refinery has installed supplemental natural gas to support compliance with the net heating value requirements at the combustion zone in 40 CFR 63 Subpart CC.
 The addition of supplemental natural gas to each flare is shown in Appendix B as follows: LSFO Flare in D-387624 and D&R Flare in D-368506.

-There are no planned vent gas line relocations for the South Yard flares.
+There were no vent gas line relocations for the South Yard flares.